The Tenant Settings page of the dashboard allows you to configure various settings related to your Auth0 tenant.

 The Global Client ID and Global Client Secret are used to generate tokens for legacy Auth0 APIs.
 Typically, you will not need these values.
 If you need to have the global client secret changed, please contact support.

 Change Password flow v2: Turning this on enables a new version of the change password flow.
 The previous alternative has been deprecated and we strongly recommend enabling v2.
 This flag is presented only for backwards compatibility and once enabled you won't be able to disable it.

-Enable Client Connections: This flag determines whether all current connections shall be enabled when a new Client is created.
+Enable Application Connections: This flag determines whether all current connections shall be enabled when a new Application is created.